Janonard/lv2rs/urid/README.md

-# lv2rs-urid: Rust adaptation of the LV2 urid library.
+# lv2rs-urid: Rust adaptation prototype of the LV2 urid library.

 This is a safe and idiomatic re-implementation of the LV2 urid library.
 It provides means to map URIs to integer numbers, which improves their speed and memory footprint.